AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/install-microsoft-teams-connector.md

 +++

-+++Should an organizer be a registered user in both Captivate Prime and Microsoft Teams?
++++Should an organizer be a registered user in both Learning Manager and Microsoft Teams?

-Yes, the organizer should also be part of both Captivate Prime and Microsoft Teams.
+Yes, the organizer should also be part of both Learning Manager and Microsoft Teams.
 Moreover, the organizer must be a part of the same Microsoft tenant, which is configured in the Integration admin app.

 +++

-+++Should a presenter be a registered user in both Captivate Prime and Microsoft Teams?
++++Should a presenter be a registered user in both Learning Manager and Microsoft Teams?

-Yes, the presenter should also be part of both Captivate Prime and Microsoft Teams.
+Yes, the presenter should also be part of both Learning Manager and Microsoft Teams.
 The presenter must have an Azure Active directory ID (can be part of the same tenant as the organizer or part of any other tenant).
 Moreover, even anonymous users (users who login with just the username and not part of Active Directory) can also be made presenters by the organizer/existing presenters during the meeting.

 +++